 And the best part?

 It covered our porch and front steps and the brick foundation around the exterior of our house in one coat.
 We let the first coat dry and touched it up a little here and there, but it really didn’t need it in most places.
 I’ve been dreading painting the front porch and steps because I thought it would take so many steps.
-I thought we’d have to prime it and paint a zillion coats and put up caution signs so no one would walk on it.
+When learning how to paint brick steps and the porch, I thought we’d have to prime it and paint a zillion coats and put up caution signs so no one would walk on it.
 But in the end, all we needed was this paint to take the front porch from this….

 Can you even believe the transformation?